Baure language

-Baure or Bauré is an endangered Arawakan language spoken by only 40 of the thousand Baure people of the Beni Department of northwest of Magdalena, Bolivia.
+Baure or Bauré is a severely endangered Arawakan language spoken by only 40 of the thousand Baure people of the Beni Department of northwest of Magdalena, Bolivia.
 Some Bible portions have been translated into Bauré.
 Most speakers have been shifting to Spanish.

 In 2010, the language had around 20 native speakers left, based on the evidence available.
 Since Supreme Decree N.25894 in 2000, it has been considered one of the official indigenous languages of Bolivia, which was included in the Political Constitution passed on 7 February 2009.

 History and demography

 According to the data of Crevels and Muysken (2009) and Crevels (2012), the number of Baure speakers had risen to 67.
 However, it is still considered a language in serious danger of extinction.
 Danielson (2012) counted 3000 to 5000 members of the Baure ethnic group, mostly living in the Baure municipality and surrounding communities, such as El Carmen.
 The majority of the people who can speak fluid Baure are over 60 years old.
 Around 500 people, older than 40 years, are considered passively knowledgeable in Baure.
 All Baure speakers are bilingual in Spanish, though the proficiency level of older speakers is basic.
 The language is spoken in limited contexts, such as elderly people at home, greetings, jokes, folktales, ritual conversations, and in songs, particularly the Song of the Baures, which is sung as part of festivals.
 Thanks to literacy workshops in the low counties and study of the language, the language has experienced a surge in use, with many speakers beginning to use it daily and transmit it to their children.

 The history of the Baures and other communities in the Llanos de Mojos region can be divided into five major periods or moments of change: the pre-Hispanic era, the era of the Jesuits, the period of the exploitation of rubber in the late 19th century, the mid-20th century with its significant reforms and policies, and the era of growing indigenous awareness and politicization, reflected in an indigenous movement beginning in the 1990s.
 Thanks to this movement, indigenous identity acquired a new value, indigenous self-confidence improved and, with it, the appreciation of traditional cultures and customs, as well as interest in native languages, such as Baure.